-The adsorption of molecules on surfaces causes a change in the work function of the system, due to redistribution of charge on the surface and change in the surface dipole.
-In the case of a neutral, non-polar adsorbate like cyclohexane, this effect is typically attributed (i) to the so-called ``pushback effect'', when molecules ``push'' the vacuum tail of the electron density of the metal back into a surface~\cite{Ishii_et_al_1999, Bagus_Hermann_Woll_2005}, and (ii) to the polarization of the adsorbate induced by the mirror image charge formed in metal~\cite{Wandelt_Xe_1984}.
-By analyzing electronic charge density differences, shown in figure~\ref{fig_rho}, we observe the pushback effect but also the undeniable formation of H-bonds.
-To visualize this, the electronic densities were integrated over the directions parallel to the surface and projected it in the perpendicular direction (figure~\ref{fig_rho}a).
+The origin of the work-function change upon the adsorption of a neutral and non-polar adsorbate like cyclohexane, is typically attributed (i) to the so-called ``pushback effect'', when molecules ``push'' the vacuum tail of the electron density of the metal back into a surface~\cite{Ishii_et_al_1999, Bagus_Hermann_Woll_2005}, and (ii) to the polarization of the adsorbate induced by the mirror image charge formed in metal~\cite{Wandelt_Xe_1984}.
+By analyzing electronic charge density differences from PBE, shown in figure~\ref{fig_rho}, we observe the pushback effect but also density rearrangements that are typical of weak bond formation.
+To visualize this, the electronic densities were integrated over the directions parallel to the surface and projected in the perpendicular direction (figure~\ref{fig_rho}a).
 The total electronic density of the interface was compared with the sum of the electronic densities of the clean surface and the isolated adsorbate.
 We observe an electron depletion in the C-H bonds and accumulation in the H...Rh region, which is associated with H-Rh bond formation.
 It is accompanied by the pushback effect similar to what was reported by Bagus \textit{et al.} for cyclohexane on a Cu(111) cluster~\cite{Bagus_Hermann_Woll_2005}.
 In figure~\ref{fig_rho}b, the redistribution of the electron density on a plane perpendicular to the surface, that crosses only carbon-carbon bonds, is shown.
-In this plane, the contribution of H-bonds is small, therefore the electron depletion that is present under the molecule can be attributed to a pushback effect.
-It is difficult to separate the role of H-bond formation and the pushback effect clearly.
-By investigating the spatial arrangement of the electronic density changes, we conclude that the contributions of these two effects are of comparable magnitudes (see SI, figures S5 and S6).
-Together, H-bonds and a pushback effect cause a \textbf{2.13} Debye per molecule decrease in the dipole moment of the interface, and the decrease of work function of \textbf{960} meV.
+In this plane, the contribution of H-metal bonds is small, therefore the electron depletion that is present under the molecule can be attributed to a pushback effect.
+It is difficult to separate the role of H-metal bond formation and the pushback effect clearly.
+By investigating the spatial arrangement of the electronic density changes, we conclude that the contributions of these two effects are of comparable magnitudes (see SI, figures S6 and S7).
+Together, H-metal bonds and a pushback effect cause a \textbf{2.13} Debye per molecule decrease in the dipole moment of the interface.